Transformations of Data Example 1 illustrated the use of two-way ... | Channels for Pearson+

 Two-Way ANOVA

-Two-Way ANOVA (Analysis of Variance) is a statistical method used to determine the effect of two independent categorical variables on a continuous dependent variable.
-It helps in understanding if there are any significant interactions between the two factors and how they influence the outcome.
-This technique is particularly useful when analyzing data with multiple groups and can provide insights into both main effects and interaction effects.
+Two-way ANOVA (Analysis of Variance) is a statistical method used to determine the effect of two independent categorical variables on a continuous dependent variable.
+It allows researchers to assess not only the individual impact of each factor but also any interaction effects between them.
+This technique is particularly useful when analyzing complex datasets with multiple factors.

 Recommended video: